Whale fall

 Deep sea whale falls are thought to be hotspots of adaptive radiation for specialized fauna.
-Organisms that have been observed at deep-sea whale fall sites include octopus, giant isopods, squat lobsters, polychaetes, prawns, shrimp, lobsters, hagfish, Osedax, crabs, sea cucumbers, and sleeper sharks.
+Organisms that have been observed at deep-sea whale fall sites include chordates, arthropods, cnidarians, echinoderms, mollusks, nematodes, and annelids.
 New species have been discovered, including some potentially specializing in whale falls.
 It has been postulated that whale falls generate biodiversity by providing evolutionary stepping stones for multiple lineages to move and adapt to new environmentally-challenging habitats.
 Researchers estimate that 690,000 carcasses/skeletons of the nine largest whale species are in one of the four stages of succession at any one time.
 This estimate implies an average spacing of 12 km and as little as 5 km along migration routes.
 They hypothesize that this distance is short enough to allow larvae to disperse/migrate from one to another.

 Whale falls are able to occur in the deep open ocean due to cold temperatures and high hydrostatic pressures.
 In the coastal ocean, a higher incidence of predators as well as warmer waters hasten the decomposition of whale carcasses.
 Carcasses may also float due to decompositional gases, keeping the carcass at the surface.
 The bodies of most great whales (which includes sperm whales and many species of baleen whale) are slightly denser than the surrounding seawater, and only become positively buoyant when the lungs are filled with air.
 When the lungs deflate, the whale carcasses can reach the seafloor quickly and relatively intact due to a lack of significant whale fall scavengers in the water column.
 Once in the deep-sea, cold temperatures slow decomposition rates, and high hydrostatic pressures increase gas solubility, allowing whale falls to remain intact and sink to even greater depths.